Advocate or Navigator? Guide to Healthcare Help on Chicago’s North Shore

 Real-World Scenario

-Understanding these roles becomes clearer when applied to real-life situations common during a complex healthcare journey.
-Let's explore the scenario of a complex cancer diagnosis.
+Understanding these roles becomes clearer when applied to real-life situations common during a complex health crisis.
+Let’s explore the scenario of a complex cancer diagnosis.

 Imagine Alex, a 62-year-old Highland Park resident who is diagnosed with prostate cancer.
-Alex requires input from a medical oncologist, a radiation oncologist, and a surgeon at different healthcare facilities.
+Alex requires input from a medical oncologist, a radiation oncologist, and a surgeon at facilities spanning the NorthShore University HealthSystem and Northwestern Medicine networks.

 When to Seek Which Type of Support